Trauma Informed Care in Nursing

 Identifying Past Trauma

-Trauma informed care does not mean that the care is tailored to a patient’s specific trauma.
-Nor does it mean that the team endeavors to heal or even address past trauma.
-Rather, in simple terms, trauma informed care recognizes that the patient has been through a traumatic ordeal and that the plan of care must take that trauma into account in order to properly care for the patient.
+Trauma-informed care does not mean that the care is tailored to a patient’s specific trauma, nor does it mean that the team endeavors to heal or even address past trauma.
+Instead, in simple terms, trauma-informed care recognizes that the patient has been through a traumatic ordeal and that the plan of care must take that trauma into account to care for the patient properly.

 Through the identification of past trauma, the team can take the opportunity to ensure that the patient does not feel responsible for the life-altering trauma and understands that the trauma was not their fault.
 Identifying the trauma can lead to the revelation that there is a connection between past trauma and the patient’s current coping and functioning; this can change their overall perspective, thus changing their lives (4).